vacuumlabs/yacol/docs/api.md

 ```
 run("foo", ...args)
 ```
-would normaly fail (since "foo" is not a function), but if you patch "foo" with some reasonable implementation in `.patch`, everything will be OK.
+would normally fail (since "foo" is not a function), but if you patch "foo" with some reasonable implementation in `.patch`, everything will be OK.

-## yacol.kill(coroutine)

-The coroutine and all its children, grandchildren, etc, will stop doing their work.
-The current async operations in progress will finish (as there is no way to terminate them nicely), however the resulting values of these will be discarded and no more work will be performed.

-## yacol.alts({key1: coroutine1, key2: coroutine2, ...})
-Returns coroutine, which returns value from the first finished coroutine.
-Returns `[key, result]`, where `result` is the result of the first coroutine which finished and `key` is the corresponding key under which the coroutine was passed to `alts`.
-If some coroutine finishes with error error sooner than some result is produced, the resulting coroutine ends with this error.

 # Context

 ### context.set(key, val)
 Sets `key` to `val` in the current coroutine's context. `key` can be any object; the underlying implementation uses ES6 Map, which implies the logic of keys equality during `get`/`set`.